-Interdisciplinary Courses—Whatever their major, students can take advantage of special interdisciplinary courses to learn more about an culture or an issue—from Ghana to Cyprus , from Chile to Haiti—completing fieldwork abroad with their professors and classmates.
+Global Field Study Courses—Whatever their major, students can take advantage of special interdisciplinary courses to learn more about an culture or an issue—from Ghana to Cyprus, from Ukraine to Paris—completing fieldwork abroad with their professors and classmates.

 Majors Abroad—Students make the best of both worlds by taking advantage of a year of major study at some of the top universities abroad with opportunities to work closely with Arcadia University faculty in seven special majors.

 Global Connections Experience—We expect all of our undergraduates to immerse themselves in a new culture—living it instead of just reading about it.
 They study abroad or get involved in the region or local community.